KBE25/risk_analysis/README.md

 **Number of Engines Analysis**

-- Commercial Planes: 3 engines have the lowest average fatality rate, while 2 engines have the highest number of accidents.
-- Private Planes: 1 engine has the highest number of accidents, but 3 engines have the lowest average fatality rate.
-- Based on the accident count and the mean fatality rate, the recommendation for private planes is 1 engine and for commercial planes with 2 or 3 engines.
+The conclusion is that aicraftst are safest with the following number of engines, for private planes is 1 engine and for commercial planes with 2 or 3 engines.
-- Correlation: Weak correlation between engine number and fatality rates for both commercial and private planes.
-This means that the number of engines do not really influence airplane safety.

 **Airplane Type and Aircraft Damage**

 For Private Planes, the damage is either substantial or destroyed while for Commercial planes the damage is either substantial or unknown.
-Based on this information we can conclude that commercial planes see less aircraft damager severity as these are arger and more robust, and probably with advanced safety features.
+Based on this information we can conclude that commercial planes see less aircraft damage severity as these are arger and more robust, and probably with more advanced safety features.

 **Private Planes Analysis**

-- Based on accident count and fatality rate the safest manufacturers are Bombardier and Dassault, with specific models like BD700, 35A, FALCON 900, and FALCON 10.
+- Based on accident count and fatality rate the safest manufacturers are Bombardier and Dassault, with specific models: BD700, 35A, FALCON 900, and FALCON 10.
-- Considering the number of engines, Bombardier's CL600, with 1 engine, is a strong recommendation.
+- Based on the number of engines, Bombardier's CL600, with 1 engine, is a strong recommendation.

 **Commercial Planes Analysis**

 - Based on accident count and fatality rate the safest manufacturer is Airbus, with models like A310, A380, AF46, A340, and A320.
-- Considering the number of engines, model A320 with 1 engine is a strong recommendation.
+- Considering the engine type and number of engines the best model is A320 with Turbo Fan Engine and 2 engines.

 **Broad Phase of Flight Analysis**